 We begin in Singapore, within the award-winning, 52-story office building, Capital Tower.

 Capital Tower is home to several intelligent energy efficiency systems, inclusive of an energy recovery wheel system in its air-conditioning unit; allowing cool air to be recovered to maintain the chillers’ efficiency.

-Not only this, but Capital Tower is fitted with motion detectors within the lift lobby and toilets to conserve energy, while the utilisation of double-glazed windows reduce the heat penetration to minimise energy consumption.
+Not only this, but Capital Tower is fitted with motion detectors within the lift lobby and toilets to conserve energy, while the utilisation of double-glazed windows reduces the heat penetration to minimise energy consumption.
 To create a reduction in water usage, the building utilises condensation from the air handling unit, while specific devices monitor the carbon dioxide and carbon monoxide, ensuring optimal air quality and distribution.

-This building is an exceptional example of intelligent workplaces, in which are designed to reduce their carbon footprint by addressing sustainable solutions for impact of employee working habits and needs, and the natural climate.
+This building is an exceptional example of intelligent workplaces, which are designed to reduce their carbon footprint by addressing sustainable solutions for the impact of employee working habits and needs, and the natural climate.

 How can your workplace design begin to implement similar design concepts?
 The Australian climate, although not as humid as Singapore, is exceptionally hot within the summer months.
 Utilising the concept of double-glazed windows, as the Capital Tower does, can reduce the amount of energy wasted on cooling the building down.

 Contact Wurkspace 7 today to find out how your workplace design and construction can positively impact the environment and influence a more optimal working practice and morale, through sustainable and intelligent approaches.